I know it’s nearly the end of September, but I’ve been busy, so please be nice.

 The variety of food available amazes you.

-You only know the names of some fruits, vegetables or herbs in Khmer because you don’t have them where you live.
+You only know the names of some fruits, vegetables or herbs in Khmer but not English because you don’t have them where you live.

 You’ve eaten organs of animals you didn’t even know they had.

 Your order at a restaurant has been based on how many days you have available to recover if things go wrong.

 You’ve judged someone for not ordering ice in their drinks.

 You’ve had to drive through a herd of cows, past a truck and round children on bicycles at the same time.

 You’ve seen a whole house being driven down the road.

 You’ve driven through a field because it has less potholes than the road.